SharSrivastava87/TSANationals/README.md

 # DermEngine
-## Software Development at Louisville Kentucky By: Sharvay Srivastava, Siddharth Singh, Sanmay Sarada, and Siddharth Radhakrishnan
+## Software Development at Louisville, Kentucky
 ## The development of the AI:

 ---Version one of the AI model---